SidetrackStudio/Category-Sticky-Post/README.txt

 * Provides light styling that should look good in most themes
 * Is available on each post editor page
 * Is fully localized and ready for translation
-* Includes a custom.css file so that you can style the plugin to look however you want

 For more information or to follow the project, check out the [project page](http://tommcfarlin.com/category-sticky-post/).